F/X

-F/X (also known as or subtitled Murder by Illusion) is a 1986 American action thriller film directed by Robert Mandel, written by Gregory Fleeman and Robert T. Megginson, and starring Bryan Brown, Brian Dennehy, Diane Venora, Cliff De Young and Angela Bassett in her film debut.
-The film follows an expert (Brown) in the art of special effects (F/X) with a reputation built by his work on many low-budget hack-and-slash films such as I Dismember Mama.
-The Department of Justice hires him to stage the murder of a gangster about to enter the Witness Protection Program.
-He agrees, but then things get complicated.
-Meanwhile, a New York City police detective (Dennehy) is investigating the faked murder and cannot understand why the Justice Department is even less helpful than usual.
+F/X (also known as or subtitled Murder by Illusion) is a 1986 American action thriller film directed by Robert Mandel, written by Gregory Fleeman and Robert T. Megginson, and starring Bryan Brown, Brian Dennehy, Diane Venora, Cliff De Young, and Angela Bassett in her film debut.
+The film follows a special effects expert who is hired by the U.S. Department of Justice to stage the murder of a mobster about to enter the Witness Protection Program, but complications arise when he is targeted for murder himself; meanwhile, an NYPD detective becomes suspicious of the circumstances of the case.

+The film was released to positive reviews from critics and was a box office success, earning $20.6 million on a $10 million budget.
 A sequel, F/X2: The Deadly Art of Illusion, was released in 1991.
-A spinoff TV series entitled F/X: The Series was produced from 1996 to 1998.
+A spinoff television series, F/X: The Series, was produced from 1996 to 1998.

 Plot

-Movie special effects expert Roland "Rollie" Tyler is hired by the Justice Department to stage the murder of mob informant Nicholas DeFranco.
-DeFranco is set to testify against his former Mafia bosses and go into witness protection, but the Justice Department is afraid he will be killed before the trial.
-Tyler rigs a gun with blanks and fixes DeFranco up with radio transmitters and fake blood packs to simulate bullet hits.
-The Justice Department supervisor on the case, Edward Mason, asks Tyler to be the "assassin" wearing a disguise.
-He is paid $30,000 and assured by Mason that he is "100% protected".
+Movie special-effects expert Rollie Tyler is hired by the Department of Justice (DoJ) to stage the murder of Mafia informant Nicholas DeFranco.
+DeFranco is set to testify against his former Mafia bosses and go into witness protection, but the DoJ is afraid he will be killed before the trial.
+Rollie rigs a gun with blanks and gives DeFranco a rig with radio transmitters and fake blood packs to simulate bullet hits.
+The DoJ supervisor on the case, Edward Mason, asks Rollie to be the "assassin" wearing a disguise.